-Two years ago, Vulture asked Everybody Loves Raymond co-creator Phil Rosenthal to pick his five favorite character actors in TV history, and there, alongside the great Carroll O’Connor, was Stephen Colbert.
+Almost three years ago, Vulture asked Everybody Loves Raymond co-creator Phil Rosenthal to pick his five favorite character actors in TV history, and there, alongside the great Carroll O’Connor, was Stephen Colbert.
 What Rosenthal understood was that The Colbert Report was more than just a late-night show.
 The Colbert Report was also the type of character study that had never been seen or attempted before.
 Colbert can’t be compared to the star of a long-running sitcom who also evolves a character over years, because many sitcoms will shoot only as many episodes total as Colbert does in a single year.
 The formation of a sitcom character is like a sculptor laboriously chipping away at marble; what Colbert did was more akin to a rock slowly being smoothed by the motions of the tide.
 150 nights a year, Colbert defined the character slowly but surely, segment by segment.

-It appears that Colbert won't perform on The Late Show in character.
-But that's not what "Stephen Colbert" was about for me.
-I don’t care about politics, and I never had a need to see pompous conservative pundits parodied.
+It was beyond the satire for me.
+I don’t care much about politics, and my desire to see pompous conservative pundits parodied definitely diminished as the show went on (fortunately, that desire concurrently diminished for the show’s writers).
 Rather, “Stephen Colbert” was about creating a full person that both heightened the absurdity of those he was parodying while also grounding them in psychological truth.
 “Stephen Colbert,” as portrayed by Stephen Colbert, was delusional, narcissistic, rigid, and daft, with flashes of the real man’s incredible sweetness (like when he married that couple on-air).
 He didn’t just have opposing and hypocritical takes on issues, such as the belief that government shouldn’t be involved in our lives and the belief that gay marriage should be illegal.
 No, he was a fully formed hypocrite, one who didn’t believe in global warming until An Inconvenient Truth’s success because that was a sign that “the free market has spoken.”
 And, yes, a lot of this delicate balance had to do with the show’s extremely talented writers, but as I learned at a recent Colbert Report panel, Colbert is always the one who decides where the line is.

+Truthiness is what we are talking about here.
+The word the show famously invented in its first episode to perfectly encapsulate the emptiness of conservative rhetoric at the time, also perfectly encapsulate what Colbert did on the show.
+It’s, as the show’s first co-head writer Allison Silverman described in her piece about the show’s start, as the “sort of strange, ambiguous line between Real Stephen and Character Stephen.”
 In every moment, Colbert was “Colbert,” just in varying degrees.
 I wish I could think of a better reference to honor him, but it was like that Christopher Nolan movie The Prestige.
 Colbert cared so much about this character that he was willing to share a life with him.
 When Stephen Colbert’s mother died, so did the character’s, because he knew how much it would matter to both.
 And similarly, the character had the same nerdy interests and boyhood crushes as the actor, so that came out, too.
 Sometimes it felt like the character was the Colbert he wanted to be, like during the whole Daft Punk malarkey, when a defiant and entitled “Colbert” ruthlessly mocked his parent company.
 This mix of biography and complete commitment resulted in something totally unlike anything that had ever been on television.